software-mansion/react-native-screens/native-stack/README.md

 The `options` prop can be used to configure individual screens inside the navigator.
 Supported options are:

-#### `title`

-A string that can be used as a fallback for `headerTitle`.

-#### `headerShown`

-Whether to show or hide the header for the screen.
-The header is shown by default.
-Setting this to `false` hides the header.

-#### `headerHideBackButton`

-Boolean indicating whether to hide the back button in the header.
-Only supported on Android.

 #### `backButtonInCustomView`

 Boolean indicating whether to hide the back button while using `headerLeft` function.

+#### `contentStyle`

+Style object for the scene content.

-#### `headerHideShadow`
+#### `direction`

-Boolean indicating whether to hide the elevation shadow on the header.
+String that applies `rtl` or `ltr` form to the stack.
+On Android, you have to add `android:supportsRtl="true"` in the manifest of your app to enable `rtl`.
+On Android, if you set the above flag in the manifest, the orientation changes without the need to do it programmatically if the phone has `rtl` direction enabled.
+On iOS, the direction defaults to `ltr`, and only way to change it is via this prop.

-#### `headerTitle`
+#### `gestureEnabled`

-String to be used by the header as title string.
-Defaults to scene `title`.
+Whether you can use gestures to dismiss this screen.
+Defaults to `true`,

+Gestures are only supported on iOS.
+They can be disabled only when `stackPresentation` is `push`.

 #### `headerBackTitle`

 Title string used by the back button on iOS.
 Defaults to the previous scene's `headerTitle`.

+#### `headerBackTitleStyle`

+Style object for header back title.
+Supported properties:

+- `fontFamily`
+- `fontSize`

 #### `headerBackTitleVisible`

 Whether the back button title should be visible or not.
 Defaults to `true`.
 Only supported on iOS.

-#### `headerRight`

-Function which returns a React Element to display on the right side of the header.

-#### `headerLeft`

-Function which returns a React Element to display on the left side of the header.
-For now, on Android, using it will cause the title to also disappear.

 #### `headerCenter`

 Function which returns a React Element to display in the center of the header.

-#### `headerTranslucent`
+#### `headerHideBackButton`

-Boolean indicating whether the navigation bar is translucent.
+Boolean indicating whether to hide the back button in the header.

-#### `headerTopInsetEnabled`

-A Boolean to that lets you opt out of insetting the header.
-You may want to * set this to `false` if you use an opaque status bar.
-Defaults to `true`.
-Insets are always applied on iOS because the header cannot be opaque.
 Only supported on Android.

+#### `headerHideShadow`

+Boolean indicating whether to hide the elevation shadow on the header.

 #### `headerLargeTitle`